Can You Learn Spring Boot without Prior Knowledge of the Spring Framework?

 Depending on your style, you can either now hack away and do research on the go like I usually do or layout a learning plan for you like John Sonmez does.

-How could that look like now for a developer learning Spring Boot without having Spring knowledge?
+How could that look like for a developer wanting to learn Spring Boot and Spring starting from Zero?

 - Understand the basics of the Spring Container

 - Understand what an application context is in Spring

 Or get a kick start by taking my FREE Email course for Spring Beginners.
 You will learn the fundamental concepts of Spring Core and get ready for taking Boot.